 Start by obtaining a Federal Student Aid Identification (FSA ID) at studentaid.ed.gov/sa/fafsa/filling-out/fsaid

-Several of the government forms require you to sign electronically with a FSA ID number.
+Several of the government forms require you to sign electronically with a FSA ID.
 If you follow the link to this government website you may create your FSA ID.

 - The process only takes a few minutes.